Trance & Hard Dance DJ-Sets Compilations

 Hard Trance Blu-Ray Specials

-• Hard Trance & Dance USB Hard Drive
+Complete Hard Dance DJ-Sets Collection - 1TB USB Hard Drive

 Acid Trance - An early '90's style.
-Characterized by the use of the TB-303 drum machine as the lead synth.
+Characterised by the use of the TB-303 drum machine as the lead synth.
 Artists: Hardfloor, Simon Berry, Eternal Basement

 Goa Trance - A complexly melodic form of trance named for Goa, India, and originating in the early 90's.
 Often uses the Arabic scale.
 Goa Artists: Psygone, mfg, S.U.N.
 Project, Man With No Name, Astral Projection